SRI LANKA STARTUP ECOSYSTEM

 3. PROCESS DRIVEN MENTORS

 The mentors selected for process-related support have extensive process experience and are proven industry leaders with strong process backgrounds.
-The process specialities they will mentor on include Agile, SAFe, Lean and other expert areas
+The process specialties they will mentor on include Agile, SAFe, Lean and other expert areas

 We also have a mentor recognition programme in place that will \encourage the model and showcase their contribution to our industry.
 While we will recognize mentors of all types, specific attention will be paid to the voluntary (non paid) contributions of mentors as follows.